dyndle/dyndle-web/docusaurus/docs/304-Modeling regions.md

 ---
-id: modelling-regions
+id: modeling-regions
-title: Modelling regions
+title: Modeling regions
-sidebar_label: Modelling regions
+sidebar_label: Modeling regions
 ---

+A region, in Tridion terms, is a group of component presentations, which should be shown in a particular area on the page.
+Regions were introduced in Tridion 9.0.
+Dyndle allows you to add regions to your page model and render them with a RegionController and a region view.

-Dyndle supports regions out-of-the-box and also allows you to make customizations.
-Following DD4T metadata approach, regions can be used even if they are not supported in Tridion.
-In the case of Tridion 9 and later, regions can be specified both in the page schema and on the metadata of the component templates.
-However, if a page template has region schema and any component presentations are placed in it, then metadata values will be ignored.
+But even if you are not yet on Tridion 9, you can already make use of this functionality.
+Dyndle will group the component presentations on the page for you, based on the **region** metadata field in the component templates.
+However, if a page has a region schema and any component presentations are placed in it, then the component template metadata will be ignored.

 In Dyndle there are multiple ways to get and render regions.
 These different approaches can be used depending on the use case.
 Let us take a closer look: